2007 Gran Premio Tecate

-The 2007 Gran Premio Tecate was the fourteenth and final round of the 2007 Champ Car World Series season.
+The 2007 Gran Premio Tecate was the fourteenth and final race of the 2007 Champ Car World Series season.
 It was held on November 11, 2007 at the Autódromo Hermanos Rodríguez in Mexico City, Mexico.
 The race was won by Sébastien Bourdais in his last Champ Car race before joining the Scuderia Toro Rosso team in Formula One.
-With the merger of the Indy Racing League and Champ Car World Series in 2008 it would turn out to be the final event run under the Champ Car banner, and 2nd last under the v8 turbo formula.
+With the merger of the Indy Racing League and Champ Car World Series in 2008 it would turn out to be the final event run under the Champ Car banner, and penultimate under the v8 turbo formula.